drdominicsingaraj/ccp/AWS-GenAI.md

 - **Trigger Suggestions Manually**: If you want to invoke CodeWhisperer manually, you can use the shortcut `Ctrl + Space` (or `Cmd + Space` on macOS) to trigger suggestions.
 - **Review Suggestions**: Evaluate the relevance and accuracy of the suggestions to your coding context.
 - **Check for Updates**: Ensure that the language server, which powers CodeWhisperer’s suggestions, is up-to-date.
 The AWS Toolkit should handle this automatically.

+___

+### Improving Developer Productivity with Amazon CodeWhisperer at Accenture

+Accenture has integrated Amazon CodeWhisperer into their software engineering best practices, particularly within their Velocity platform.
+Balakrishnan Viswanathan, Senior Manager of Tech Architecture at Accenture, highlights the impact of this integration:

+"**Accenture is using Amazon CodeWhisperer to accelerate coding as part of our software engineering best practices initiative in our Velocity platform**," says Viswanathan. "**The Velocity team was looking for ways to improve developer productivity.
+After searching for multiple options, we came across Amazon CodeWhisperer to reduce our development efforts by up to 30% and we are now focusing more on improving security, quality, and performance.**"

+### Benefits of CodeWhisperer from Accenture point of view

+The Accenture Velocity team has been utilizing CodeWhisperer to enhance their artificial intelligence (AI) and machine learning (ML) projects.
+The benefits they've observed include:

+- **Efficiency**: The team spends less time on boilerplate and repetitive code patterns, allowing more focus on building high-quality software.
+- **Empowerment**: CodeWhisperer enables developers to use AI responsibly to create syntactically correct and secure applications.
+- **Function Generation**: Developers can generate entire functions and logical code blocks without the need to search for and customize snippets from the web.
+- **Accelerated Onboarding**: The tool helps to speed up the onboarding process for novice developers or those working with an unfamiliar codebase.
+- **Enhanced Security**: Security threats are detected early in the development process by integrating security scanning into the developer’s IDE.

+### 10 Ways to Build Applications Faster with Amazon CodeWhisperer

+1. **Typing Less**: Reduce the amount of manual coding by leveraging CodeWhisperer's ability to understand and generate code.
+2. **Generating Functions Using Code**: Automatically generate functions based on the code you've already written.
+3. **Generating Functions Using Comments**: Use natural language comments to guide CodeWhisperer in creating functions that match your specifications.
+4. **Generating Classes**: Quickly create new classes with CodeWhisperer's assistance, speeding up the development of complex structures.
+5. **Implementing Algorithms**: Implement algorithms efficiently with CodeWhisperer's help, saving time on problem-solving and coding.
+6. **Writing Unit Tests**: Generate unit tests automatically to ensure your code works as intended, leading to a more reliable application.
+7. **Creating Sample Data**: Easily create sample data for testing and development purposes.
+8. **Simplifying Regular Expressions**: Simplify the creation and understanding of complex regular expressions with CodeWhisperer's guidance.
+9. **Learning Third-Party Code Libraries Faster**: Accelerate the learning curve for new libraries by using CodeWhisperer to provide examples and explanations.
+10. **Documenting Code**: Improve code documentation with CodeWhisperer's ability to generate comments and explanations for your code.

+___

+This strategic move aims to enhance the efficiency of Accenture's development process, allowing the team to devote more attention to critical aspects such as security, quality, and performance.

 ## Amazon Q